mia-platform/documentation/docs/fast_data/what_is_fast_data.md

 ### Control Plane

-Control Plane is essential for monitoring the execution of Mia-Platform Fast Data and managing data across various runtime environments:
+Control Plane is essential for monitoring and governing the execution of Mia-Platform Fast Data pipelines across various runtime environments:

 * Monitor the status of various runtime pipelines.
 * Using a dedicated frontend, users can resume or stop pipeline components by sending commands to the underlying microservices.